The 2015 program is now closed. Please visit the 2015 Recipients to read more about this year’s recipients.

 The full application package consists of a three-page project proposal, completed Application Form and acceptance of the program’s Terms and Conditions.
 All three items must be received in order for a proposal to be considered eligible.
 Proposals must include a budget and adhere to the guidelines as set forth in Grant Guidelines.

 Proposals are reviewed by an External Review Committee and selected through a blinded selection process.
 Proposals are reviewed using a set of established criteria as explained in the Grant Guidelines.
 The Review Committee is comprised of up to four committee members with expertise in such areas as philanthropy, rare disease advocacy, rare disease research and treatment, communications, and non-profit management.
-The biographies of the External Review Committee members will be made available on this website.

 "We are genuinely grateful to Genzyme for this opportunity to further cultivate and foster a strong sibling community which will also give parents and providers a deeper understanding of the sibling experience.”